wumpus/eht-influxdb-client/README.md

 ## TODO

-bring over TimeBin tests
 examine influxdb_client to see how they test

+test .read_config_file():
+fnf
+inline comments
+lack of bucket
+_test vs _prod

-check the incoming data to make sure it has a timestamp provide helpers to go from time to iso8601/rfc3339 and back (and what's the difference?)
+check the incoming data-or-df to make sure it has a 'timestamp' provide helpers to go from Python time to iso8601/rfc3339 and back (and what's the difference?)

-implement multiple influx databases in the config implement jsonl logfile with a separate json schema (?) make the timestamp the first field for sorting/grepping ease
+implement multiple influx databases in the config implement jsonl logfile with a separate json schema (?) make the timestamp the first field of csv and jsonl for sorting/grepping ease

 implement jsonl logfile replay into the database implement database to jsonl logfile